The Origins and History of the Maine Coast Heritage Trust

 MCHT remains active in partisan state politics, quietly promoting state land use prohibitions and politicians who support it.
 In 2014 MCHT lobbied against a state law that reclaimed the authority of the legislature to approve or deny the ceding of land and state jurisdiction to the Federal government.

-In 2022 MCHT is part of the insider “working group” planning a new Downeast Maine National Heritage Area across Washington and Hancock Counties.
+In 2022 MCHT became part of the insider “working group” planning a new Downeast Maine National Heritage Area across all of Washington and Hancock Counties.
 Assured by its promoters to be nothing more than a source of free government money earned from the honor of being a “Nationally Important Landscape”, it is in fact legislation for Federally mandated comprehensive planning and land control “protection”, coordinated by an appointed non-profit organization as an overlay over local elected government and designed to lead to a National Park.
+National Heritage Areas, initiated as part of the drive for Greenline parks in the 1970s, have always been intended for political land use control.

 But MCHT exploits its political and financial clout through the media as well.
 It continually bombards the state with politically self serving PR invoking emotionally manipulative scenic imagery which in turn dominates media coverage of MCHT with fauning adulation.
 The corruption and the behind–the–scenes power plays are not to be mentioned.
 Like the National Park Service, MCHT hides what it is behind the scenery.